garyrustandi/Gary-Rustandi/README.md

 # Gary Rustandi
 Personal Website & Portfolio

+Take a look on the website page [here](https://garyrustandi.github.io/Gary-Rustandi/)

 Data is my passion.
 I just realized this passion after entering workforce.
 Although my bachelor degree is very unrelated (Food Technology), it does not stop me to pursue my passion!
 Through all of the hardships I endure, who thought now that food technologist can become a data enthusiast?